-Since due diligence is used to determine whether or not a property is a good deal, it is best carried out as early as possible.
+Since due diligence is used to determine whether or not a commercial property is a good deal, it is best carried out as early as possible in commercial real estate to determine its track record.
 Due diligence could be carried out either before or after the signing of the purchase and sale contract.

 Factors That Affect the Length of Due Diligence Period

-As mentioned earlier, the length of a due diligence period for commercial real estate is subject to change, because the specific requirements that need to be satisfied vary based on the intended use.
-Here are a few factors that could either make the due diligence period shorter -less than 30 days- or longer -more than 60 days-:
+As mentioned earlier, the duration it takes for due diligence period to be fully executed for commercial real estate is subject to change, because the specific requirements that need to be satisfied vary based on the intended use.
+Here are a few factors or best practice that could either make the due diligence period shorter -less than 30 days- or longer -more than 60 days-:

-Many states have specific laws guiding the process of acquiring a real estate property within their jurisdiction.
-These laws affect real estate transactions within the state, and by extension, could affect the length of time it takes to carry out due diligence.
+Many states have specific laws guiding the process of acquiring a real estate property and by extension, commercial property within their jurisdiction.
+These laws affect real estate transactions within the state, and by extension, could affect the length of time it takes to carry out due diligence in commercial real estate.

 How Can State Laws Make For a Longer Due Diligence Period?

 Using Kentucky as an example, where the state laws require that a municipal lien search has to be conducted before the closing of all real estate transactions carried out within the state.
-This implies that people looking to purchase commercial real estate in Kentucky in a bid to meet this requirement, might need a longer due diligence period.
+This implies that people looking for investment in a commercial real estate opportunity or commercial property in Kentucky in a bid to meet this requirement, might need a longer due diligence period.